WasmEdge/WasmEdge/docs/book/en/src/dev/rust/bindgen.md

 The [rustwasmc](https://github.com/second-state/rustwasmc) tool is inspired by the wasm-pack project but is optimized for edge cloud and device applications.
 Specifically, it supports the [WasmEdge](https://github.com/WasmEdge/WasmEdge) WebAssembly runtime.

+One of the key features of `rustwasmc` over the standard `wasm32-wasi` compiler target is that `rustwasmc` processes compiled Rust functions using the rust-bindgen tool.
+By default, WebAssembly functions only support a few simple data types as input call arguments.
+Tools like `wasm-bindgen` turn WebAssembly function arguments into memory pointers, and allow host applications to pass complex arguments, such as strings and arrays, to WebAssembly functions.
+WasmEdge's [Node.js SDK](../../embed/node.md) and [Go SDK](../../embed/go.md) both support `wasm-bindgen`, allowing JavaScript and Go programs to call WebAssembly function with complex call arguments.

+> At this time, we require Rust compiler version 1.50 or less in order for WebAssembly functions to work with `wasm-bindgen` and `rustwasmc`.
+We will [catch up to the latest Rust compiler](https://github.com/WasmEdge/WasmEdge/issues/264) version once the Interface Types spec is finalized and supported.

 ## Prerequisites

 The `rustwasmc` depends on the Rust cargo toolchain to compile Rust source code to WebAssembly.
 You must have [Rust installed](https://www.rust-lang.org/tools/install) on your machine.